In year 7 students have 25 lessons a week.

 Visit our photography page for more information

-Graphic communication – logo design, students will explore design, development and processes.
-What makes a good design?
+Graphic communication – logo design – students will explore design, development and processes considering: what makes a good design?
 What elements do designer use to sell us stuff?

 Visit our graphic communication page for more information